iotdevicesdev/components/README.md

 ## ✨ Advanced Configuration (Optional)

 You can use standard $\text{ESPHome}$ filters on the output sensors.
-For example, to apply a 5-minute Moving Average filter to the Dose Power sensor, use the $\text{filter}$ platform:
+For example, to apply a 5-minute Moving Average filter to the Radiation Power sensor, use the $\text{filter}$ platform:

 ```yaml
 sensor: